marcin-sudol/front-end-notes/notes/git-remote.md

 git push [remote] -d [branch]
 ```

 Download tracked branch and merge current branch with it.
-Remote branch need to be tracked by current branch
+Remote branch needs to be tracked by current branch

 ```
 git pull